TACC/TeachingWithTACC/docs/index.md

----
-layout: page
-title: Teaching with TACC
+# Teaching with TACC
-tagline: A Guide for Using TACC Resources in Course Curricula
+*A Guide for Using TACC Resources in Course Curricula*
 ---
 This is a collection of information, scripts, and tips meant to aid educators who are using (or would like to use) TACC resources in teaching a course.
 Some benefits of using TACC resources for teaching include: